II. The Truths Concerning the Three Stages of God’s Work of Salvation

-4. How do the three stages of God’s work gradually deepen for people to be saved and perfected?
+4. How do God’s three stages of work gradually deepen so that people may be saved and perfected?

 Relevant Words of God: